Family and Medical Leave Policies

 • The amount of leave recommended should be identical to what the faculty member requested, providing it is acceptable under the FMFL policy.

-• Upload your memo recommending the leave and the faculty member's memo to Perceptive Content (if available, include a CV) and assign to Sara Abbott.
+• Upload your memo recommending the leave and the faculty member's request to Perceptive Content (if available, include a CV) and assign to Faculty Actions Manager.

 • All FMFL paperwork should be processed in a timely manner.